AI & Automation

 Current AR automation is powered by four complementary technologies that work together to reduce manual work and improve cash flow.

-1. AI agents in the Finance Inbox
+1. AI agents in the finance inbox

 Most payment delays start with an email: disputes, missing POs, unclear remittances.
 NLP helps an AR handle inbox chaos at scale by: